 According to Niger’s Annual Health Statistic Report (2016), there were over 3.3 million uncomplicated malaria cases, over 172,000 severe malaria cases, and 1,561 malaria deaths in 2016, putting it among the countries with the highest per capita rate of malaria fatalities globally1, 2.

-The National Malaria Control Program (NMCP) has historically used intermittent preventative treatment of malaria in pregnancy, seasonal malaria chemoprevention, and vector control interventions such of long-lasting insecticidal net (LLIN) distribution as the main malaria prevention measures in Niger.
+The National Malaria Control Program (NMCP) has historically used intermittent preventative treatment of malaria in pregnancy, seasonal malaria chemoprevention, and vector control interventions such of insecticide-treated net (ITN) distribution as the main malaria prevention measures in Niger.
 In 2018, a comprehensive package of entomology monitoring and evaluation activities will be supported in order to establish baseline data, in anticipation of expanded insecticide-based vector control activities in the future.

 Specifically, the PMI VectorLink Project will: